“…the voice of the desert is the one which has been least often heard.

 You read this correctly: David Bernhardt represents one of the most egregious conflicts of interest arising from this Administration.

-With your help we will protect the Mojave Desert and stop The Cadiz Valley Water Conservation, Recovery and Storage Project because it is so wrong on so many levels.
-If , as the proponents suggest, the project is good and necessary, then why has it been so hotly contested and written about?
+If , as the proponents suggest, the project is good and necessary, then why has it been hotly contested and written about for so many years?
 Several hours worth of reading and viewing can be found in the numerous links provided below.

 Protect and preserve Your Mojave Desert – thank you for reading and opposing this damaging and dirty project. #RememberOwensValley #CadizSUCKS